kosniaz/today_i_learned/README.md

 # Today I Learned: tutorials/memos/logs

+## The hierarchy of loggers in Python

+`import logging` gives a singleton logger: that is the root logger.
+[TOOD: add the rest of this tip]

 ## Record and play audio in docker container (on linux host)

 This worked for me